DISCOVER 700 YEARS OF HISTORY

 As far back as the 13th Century a dwelling sat on the current Woodlands site.
-In 1971, archaeologists searching beneath the hotel discovered the oldest structures in Sidmouth – a rather spooky network of ancient tunnels and a domed subterranean chamber.
+In 1971, archaeologists searching beneath the hotel discovered a network of ancient tunnels and a domed subterranean chamber.

-In 1578 Sir Walter Raleigh – the man who brought tobacco and potatoes to England – owned Woodlands.
-Raleigh leased the building to Sir William Peryam, a key judge in the trial of Mary Queen of Scots.
-The manor’s original cellars exist to this day.
+Sir Walter Raleigh owned Woodlands and leased the building to Sir William Peryam, a key judge in the trial of Mary Queen of Scots.
+The manor’s original cellars exist to this day

-In 1800 the Rev J. Copplestone turned one of the Woodlands barns into a private chapel.
-You can still see the bell from the landing outside room 17.
-Around the same time, Sidmouth experienced an influx of high-profile visitors, spurred on by the Prince Regent’s idea of ‘rusticating the seaside’.
+The Rev J. Copplestone turned one of the Woodlands barns into a private chapel.
+You can still see the bell from the landing outside Room 17.

-The mid-20th century almost saw Woodlands demolished and redeveloped.
+In 1909, Woodlands became a GP surgery.
+Later in the mid-20th century, it was almost demolished and redeveloped.
 Thankfully, the building achieved listed status in 1951, making it one of the first listed buildings in the UK.